 Semi contact gloves (for example Karate gloves or Taekwondo gloves) are another type of glove.
 Once again, these aren’t suitable for boxing or Muay Thai.
 These gloves are often a midway point between boxing gloves and MMA gloves.
 The padding is minimal and sometimes made out of dipped foam.
 As they’re only used in semi-contact sports, they don’t need to provide anywhere near as much protection as boxing gloves do.

-If you’re wondering what boxing gloves you need, here are a few main things to consider:
+If you’re wondering what types of boxing gloves you need, here are a few main things to consider:

 - Are the gloves for competition or training?